 Challenges

-Music allows you to feel the emotion of another person without the need for words, explains neuroscientist Charles Limb of the University of California, San Francisco.
-He says this is why music can influence your mood.
-But the latest songs preselected by recording companies and labeled with words like “party,” “relax” or “get happy” may not help as much as you’d think.
-In fact, research shows that your favorite genres and songs will improve your mood more efficiently and effectively than turning on “mood” music selected by someone else.
+But the latest songs preselected by recording companies and labeled with directives like “party,” “relax” or “get happy” may not help as much as you’d think.
+Research shows that your favorite genres and songs are more likely to improve your mood than broadly defined “mood” music selected by someone else.

 More From Staying Sharp